nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ```

 ### Remove a Goal: `remove`
-Removes a goal specified by its index.
+Removes a goal specified by its index. <br>
+(Life gets us sometimes.
+Things don't go as planned.
+But this isn't calling it quits.
+It's admitting
+defeat today, but to return stronger to fight another time.
+We got ya fam.)

 Format: `remove g/<GOAL_INDEX>`